Reimagining the Boys & Girls Club

 We see one of the greatest opportunities in Durham to create a community-owned gathering place rooted in the hopes and dreams of the people who already call Grant Street home.

-Located between Monument of Faith Church, the historic Grant Street neighborhood, and the future Villages of Hayti development, this property is uniquely positioned to become a neighborhood anchor that serves thousands of residents across generations.
+Located on the same street as Monument of Faith Church, the historic Grant Street neighborhood, and the future Villages of Hayti development, this property is uniquely positioned to become a neighborhood anchor that serves thousands of residents across generations.

 Our vision is simple: A community hub designed by the neighborhood, for the neighborhood.